 You need to remember that along with the link juice you might also lose customers/visitors as a broken page also means a bad user experience.

-Therefore, take advantage of the top broken pages list.
+Therefore, take advantage of the top broken pages list in your online marketing strategy.
 First concentrate on those which are on the top of the rankings regarding the number of links and referring domains but don’t forget that all of your broken pages need your attention.

 While we are trying to access one of Apple’s broken page with no fewer than 21.000 links, intuitively, we are taken to the page you can see in the screenshot below.
 From the URL of the page, we couldn’t figure it, and we used the help of Wayback Machine.
 For those who are asking what used to be on the apple.com/live page, Apple used it as a live events page to make announcements.